-Mandatory Licensing requires houses in multiple occupations (HMO's) shared by 5 or more unrelated people who share facilities such as kitchens and bathrooms, to have a licence in a designated area.
-Purpose built flats will be covered in this scheme.
+Mandatory Licensing requires houses in multiple occupations (HMO's) shared by 5 or more unrelated people forming 2 or more households who share facilities such as kitchens and bathrooms, to have a licence.

 Apply for a licence

 Completing this service should take around 90 minutes.Apply for a licence